GetStream/stream-chat-android/docusaurus/docs/Android/02-client/06-guides/01-push-notifications.md

 Make sure to check out the [list of supported providers](https://github.com/GetStream/stream-chat-android/blob/main/stream-chat-android-client/src/main/java/io/getstream/chat/android/client/models/Device.kt).

-Now that you have your `device` registered, the Stream Server will start to send you push notifications.
+Now that you have your `device` registered, the Stream Server will start sending you push notifications.
 Your Push Provider SDK implementation will receive the notifications and you will need to generate a `PushMessage` with the received data.

 Once you have a `PushMessage`, you need to send it to our `ChatClient`, like so: